nandaiqbalh/nandaiqbalh/README.md

 ### Hi there, I'm Nanda 👋

-A Software Development Enthusiast who likes to explore new things || Lifelong Learner ^^
+A Software Development Enthusiast who likes to explore things || Lifelong Learner ^^

 Want to know more about me?